dcramer/panelkit/README.md

 : The `camera` entity ID.

+### FanTile

+**NOT FINISHED**

+A simple fan switch.
+A single tap toggles the fan, a long press brings up a speed control.

+`type`

+: `TILE.FAN`

+`entityId`

+: The `fan` entity ID.

 ### LightTile

 **NOT FINISHED**

 A simple light switch.
-A single tap toggles the light switch, a long press brings up a brightness slider.
+A single tap toggles the light, a long press brings up a brightness control.

 `type`